TW-Robotics/SAMYControl/README.md

 ```

 ## SAMYControllerBase
-All the controllers that use the SAMYControllerBase should inherit from SAMYControllerBase.
+All the controllers that use the SAMYControlInterface (from now on called XXXXXbasedControllers) should inherit from SAMYControllerBase.
 SAMYControllerBase is a very basic class that enforces a certain pattern to be used in the XXXXXbasedController controller implementation.

 ### Control
 Briefly stated, controlling a system consists in given the current state of the system, select the actions to be performed in order to reach the goal state.